Are conferences at virtual trade shows worth it?

-- Opt for two or more presenters for your conferences – even if they’re sharing a camera: interaction, shared jokes and an upbeat mood between speakers will be contagious for your audience.
+- Opt for two or more presenters for your sessions – even if they’re sharing a camera: interaction, shared jokes and an upbeat mood between speakers will be contagious for your audience.

 - When sharing your screen, avoid slides with large chunks of text: the more visually engaging your content, the less likely you are to send your audience to sleep

-- Avoid speaking for too long without a Q&A session to break up the conference.
+- Avoid speaking for too long without a Q&A session to break up the session.
 Ideally, pace the presentation with questions every 10-15 minutes.

 - Encourage the audience to join in via the chat, even before the live event is launched.
 Often it’s hard to get the ball rolling, but once people join it then the momentum will continue to build.

 - Even if a presentation is well-paced, entertaining and engaging, we’d recommend a maximum length of 30 to 40 minutes.

 Do you have any advice on the technical aspects?

 Across the years of virtual events, we’ve seen every “rendering” there is, and we’ve got some key pieces of advice to share.
 They may seem basic, but their essential to success:

 - Top priority: run tests in real conditions.
 Sit in the same place, using the same content material and in the same atmosphere as you will on the day.

 - A relaxed, positive attitude are key ingredients for a successful presentation.